-But what do these letters and numbers actually mean?
-Why is the certification is important?
+Many workplaces and jobs require the use of ANSI Z87.1 certified safety glasses.
+But, what do these letters and numbers mean?
+Why is the ANSI certification necessary?
 How does it help protect your eyes?

-General Requirements — Most people take safety seriously and realize the importance of certifications as well as their regulation and enforcement.
-However, these can be too easily hampered with understanding those same safety certifications, which can get confusing.
-The ANSI Z87.1-2010 certifications help in this effort by providing a certification system organized based on encountered hazards.
-This means the choice of safety eyewear revolves around what best represents the protection needed for the specific hazards encountered in the workplace.
+Most people take safety seriously and realize the importance of safety certifications.
+However, since most people have never read the ANSI Z87.1 document, they may not fully understand what this certification covers.
+The ANSI Z87.1 certification helps in this effort by providing a certification system organized based on encountered hazards.
+This standard means the choice of safety eyewear revolves around what best represents the protection needed for the specific hazards encountered in the workplace.
 The most common hazards include:

 - Blunt impact